The Tony Kornheiser Show: WTEM (2009–2016)

-Podcast-Only (2016-Present)
+Podcast-only (since 2016)

-The show relaunched as a podcast-only show on September 6, 2016.
-According to Kornheiser on June 6, 2016, the reason to do a podcast-only show was to own his content and did podcast a little closer to his home, but the show format would still be the same as the radio show.
-As for what will be different, Kornheiser said his new podcast will probably be 60 to 70 minutes instead of the 80 minutes he fills on his radio show.
-Kornheiser's son, Michael, would be the executive producer and handled the social media (@ThisShowStinks on Twitter) for the podcast and launched a website (www.tonykornheisershow.com) with information about how to subscribe.
+The show was relaunched as a podcast-only show on September 6, 2016.
+According to Kornheiser on June 6, 2016, the reason to do a podcast-only show was to own his content and work "someplace a little closer to my house", but the show format would still be the same as the radio show.
+Kornheiser said his new podcast would probably be 60 to 70 minutes instead of the 80 minutes he filled on his radio show.

 The podcast-only show is produced in partnership with sports talent agency IMG and on-demand audio company DGital Media.